Comparing Agents

 - Add one or more groups.
 For each group, give it an optional name and pick the scenarios and personalities it covers.

-- Click Run comparison.
+- Click Create comparison.

 Reading the results